Fueled by Curiosity. Human-Centered & Conscientious. Data-Driven Design.

 Projected Inventory Research

-• Moderated virtual interview sessions
+• Moderated virtual interview sessions and concept testing with 5 customers

 • General inventory questions